Joe Gorga Says He’ll Be there For Teresa Giudice’s Kids If Husband Joe Is Deported

 Gorga also revealed that he doesn’t believe Teresa Giudice is mentally prepared to divorce her husband if he is deported, adding that she misses her husband and that she is currently holding a lot of anger in about the entire situation.

-Joe Giudice has been serving a 41 month prison sentence for fraud, and is nearing the end of that sentence.
+Joe Giudice has been serving a 41-month prison sentence for fraud and is nearing the end of that sentence.
 Before his reported to prison, his wife Teresa, served a year for her part in the fraudulent activities.

-Since she was released, Teresa has been back to filming The Real Housewives of New Jersey, working out, and has even been competing in some body building competitions, showing off her bikini body and toned muscles via social media.
+Since she was released, Teresa has been back to filming The Real Housewives of New Jersey, working out, and has even been competing in some bodybuilding competitions, showing off her bikini body and toned muscles via social media.

-Fans can see more of Teresa Giudice, her four daughters Gia Gabriella, Milania, Audriana, and their dramatic life as they await to find out the fate of Joe Giudice, when The Real Housewives of New Jersey airs on Bravo.
+Fans can see more of Teresa Giudice, her four daughters Gia Gabriella, Milania, Audriana, and their dramatic life as they wait to find out the fate of Joe Giudice when The Real Housewives of New Jersey airs on Bravo.